-(i) The social worker shall assist the person with completing applications for benefits prior to the person's release from total confinement.

-- (ii) To promote continuity of care and the individual's success in the community, the department social worker shall be responsible for initiating a clinical transition of care between the last treating clinician at the special commitment center and the person's designated community treatment provider.
+- (b) At the time the department of corrections is ordered to investigate a proposed less restrictive alternative placement, subject to the availability of amounts appropriated for this specific purpose, the department shall assign a social worker to assist the person with discharge planning, pursuing benefits, and coordination of care prior to release. - (i) The social worker shall assist the person with completing applications for benefits prior to the person's release from total confinement. - (ii) To promote continuity of care and the individual's success in the community, the department social worker shall be responsible for initiating a clinical transition of care between the last treating clinician at the special commitment center and the person's designated community treatment provider.
 This transition between one clinical setting to another shall occur no later than 15 days before an individual's release from the special commitment center. - (iii) If applicable, the social worker shall assist the person with locating any needed disability accommodations in the community and with obtaining resources to help address the person's identified life skills needs prior to release from total confinement. - (7) Any service provider designated to provide inpatient or outpatient treatment shall monthly, or as otherwise directed by the court, submit to the court, to the department of social and health services facility from which the person was released, to the prosecuting agency, and to the supervising community corrections officer, a report stating whether the person is complying with the terms and conditions of the conditional release to a less restrictive alternative. - (8) Each person released to a less restrictive alternative shall have his or her case reviewed by the court that released him or her no later than one year after such release and annually thereafter until the person is unconditionally discharged.
-Review may occur in a shorter time or more frequently, if the court, in its discretion on its own motion, or on motion of the person, the secretary, or the prosecuting ((agency)) agencies so ((determines)) determine. questions to be determined by the court are whether the person shall to be conditionally released to a less restrictive alternative, and if so, whether a modification to the person's less restrictive alternative order is appropriate to conditional release remains in the best interest of the person and adequate to protect the victim and the community.
-The court in making its determination shall be aided by the periodic reports filed pursuant to subsection (7) of this section and the opinions of the secretary and other experts or professional persons.
+Review may occur in a shorter time or more frequently, if the court, in its discretion on its own motion, or on motion of the person, the secretary, or the prosecuting ((agency)) agencies so ((determines)) determine.
+The questions to be determined by the court are whether the person shall

+1 continue to be conditionally released to a less restrictive alternative, and if so, whether a modification to the person's less 2 restrictive alternative order is appropriate to 3 conditional release remains in the best interest of the person and 4 adequate to protect the victim and the community.
+The court in making 5 6 its determination shall be aided by the periodic reports filed pursuant to subsection (7) of this section and the opinions of the 7 secretary and other experts or professional persons.
+8